aaron-grau/curic/ruby/projects/chess/README.md

 Write a [chess game][wiki-chess] in an object-oriented way. **Please read all through the various phases before proceeding.**

-Review the [Chess UML][chess-uml] to get an overview of what you'll be creating.
+Review the [Chess UML Diagram][chess-uml] to get an overview of what you'll be creating.

 [chess-uml]: ../assets/Chess_Diagram.png